jmichealson/dome9-compliance-findings-to-slack/README.md

 2. Click **Add Policy**.
 3. For the last step in the wizard, select **Send to Slack**.
 Click **Save**.
 4. Wait 1 hour.
-> Pro Tip: Manually force compliance findings to send faster
+> Pro Tip: Manually force compliance findings to send
-> 1. Manually run a compliance report for the target Ruleset
+> 1. Manually run a compliance assessment for the target ruleset and cloud account. `https://secure.dome9.com/v2/compliance-engine/policies`
-> 2. After, return to the Continuous Compliance page, mouse-over the account:ruleset mapping and buttons will appear on the right.
+> 2. After, return to the Continuous Compliance page, mouse-over the account:ruleset mapping and buttons will appear on the right. `https://secure.dome9.com/v2/compliance-engine/continuous-compliance`
-> 3. Click **Send All Alerts**.
+> 3. Click the **Send All Alerts** button.
+> 4. Select the *Notification Type* of **SNS** and then select **Send to Slack** under *Notifications*.
+> 5. Click **Send**

 Setup is complete!